Research - Introduction

 - Infection and Immunity

-- Lifestyle (encompassing the effects of diet, exercise and ageing on musculoskeletal, cardiovascular health and reproductive physiology).
+- Comparative Physiology and Medicine (encompassing the effects of diet, exercise and ageing on musculoskeletal, cardiovascular health and reproductive physiology).

 The College has built a very strong academic discipline in Veterinary Epidemiology, Economics and Public Health with complementary research interests.
 All are veterinarians and they facilitate interactions between basic and clinical scientists, in many areas of our research.